Netflix/falcor/documentation/router.md

 lang: en
 ---

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}
+* Table of contents.
+This line is required to start the list.
+{:toc}

 # The Falcor Router